windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 }
 ```

-On some platforms, the main window can be opened and closed multiple times during a Zotero session, so any window-related activities, such as modifying the main UI, adding menus, or binding shortcuts must be performed by `onMainWindowLoad` so that new main windows contain your changes.
+Since the main window might be opened and closed multiple times during a session, changes you make to the UI (such as adding buttons or menus) should be done inside `onMainWindowLoad`, ensuring that every new window contains your updates.

-You must then **remove all references to a window or objects within it, cancel any timers, etc.**, when `onMainWindowUnload` is called, or else you'll risk creating a memory leak every time the window is closed.
-DOM elements added to a window will be automatically destroyed when the window is closed, so you only need to remove those in `shutdown()`, which you can do by cycling through all windows:
+When a window is closed, `onMainWindowUnload` is triggered.
+This is the time to clean up by removing any references to the window or objects within it, canceling any active timers, etc. This prevents memory leaks:

 ```javascript
 function shutdown() {